The Women Who Wouldn't Wheesht

 Summary

-On the 25th anniversary of the Scottish Parliament, this book captures a pivotal moment in contemporary history: the rise of a grassroots women’s movement, echoing the suffragettes and second-wave feminists, that challenged the political establishment and altered the course of history.
+On the 25th anniversary of the Scottish Parliament, this book captures an important moment in contemporary history: how a grassroots women’s movement, harking back to the suffragettes and second wave feminists of the 1970s and 1980s, took on the political establishment - and changed the course of history.

-Through a collection of over thirty essays and photographs, the women involved recount their five-year campaign to protect women’s sex-bas…
+Through a collection of over thirty essays and photographs, some of the women involved tell the story of the five-year campaign to protect women’s sex-based rights.
+Author J.K.
+Rowli…

 Book Details